 Single Arm Snatch

-Single arm snatch is a great, explosive movement that works on your power, and strength.
+- Single arm snatch is a great, explosive movement that works on your power, and strength.

-It requires you to grab the dumbbell by the handle, and snatch it up the ceiling over your head.
+- It requires you to grab the dumbbell by the handle, and snatch it up the ceiling over your head.

 Single Arm Overhead Press

-This exercise is usually called shoulder press, military press, or just overhead press.
+- This exercise is usually called shoulder press, military press, or just overhead press.

-It requires you to lift the weight over your head.
+- It requires you to lift the weight over your head.
 Here, you still can do it, even with just one hand at a time.

-- You hold the weight similarly like with the swing, but you place your arms under the plate.
+- You hold the weight similarly like to the swing, but you place your arms under the plate.

 - Standing with shoulder-width apart, lower yourself down, until your elbows touch your knees, and then come back up.